Adolph M. Christianson

 Adolph M. Christianson (August 11, 1877 – February 11, 1954) was an attorney and a justice of the North Dakota Supreme Court.

 Background

-Adolph Marcus Christianson was born at Brumunddal in Ringsaker, Hedmark County, Norway.
+Adolph Marcus Christianson was born in Brumunddal in Ringsaker Municipality in Hedmark County, Norway.
 He came to the United States with his parents in 1882.
 He spent his childhood in Polk County, Minnesota and received his early education in the Minnesota public schools.
 He attended the Law Department of the University of Tennessee.
 He was admitted to the bar on March 27, 1889.
 He moved to North Dakota in 1900 and was admitted to the North Dakota Bar.